diogomusou/iOS-Diogo-SDK/README.md

     - more customization
     - proper transition after payment is complete
 11. Support for older iOS and other OS
+12. Re-add swiftlint: I used it as a plugin during development to show warnings/errors when building, but I ended up removing it because of github actions issues.

 ## **🛠 Requirements**